EpicGamesExt/raddebugger/README.md

 the RADDBG debug info format, which is what the debugger parses and uses.
 To work with existing toolchains, we convert PDB (and eventually PE/ELF files with embedded DWARF) into the RADDBG format on-demand.
-This conversion process is currently unoptimized but quite fast for smaller PDB files (in many cases faster than many other programs simply deserialize the PDBs).
+This conversion process is currently an unoptimized reference version.
+Nevertheless it's still quite fast for smaller PDB files (in many cases faster than many other programs simply deserialize the PDBs).
+It is much slower for much larger projects at the moment, but we expect this will vastly improve overtime.

 The RADDBG format is currently specified in code, in the files within the `src/raddbg_format` folder.
 The other relevant folders for working with the